 - If you intend to train to teach pupils aged three to 11 (early years and primary), you must also have achieved a standard equivalent to a grade C, or above, in a GCSE science subject examination.

-Unlike in England, applicants wanting to become a teacher in Wales are not required to pass the professional skills tests.
-However, training providers ask you to sit numeracy and literacy tests at your interview, and may have additional requirements you will need to meet before you’re accepted on the programme.
+Please be aware that training providers may ask you to sit numeracy and literacy tests at your interview, and they may have additional requirements you will need to meet before you’re accepted on the programme.